-In January 2015, we granted 150,000 non-qualified stock options to Chris Homeister pursuant to the Omnibus Plan, which are subject to time-based vesting over a five-year period.
-The equity grants made to our named executive officers in 2015 are set forth in the "Grants of Plan Based Awards in Fiscal Year 2015" table and are discussed in the "Equity Grants" section of this item.
+In February 2016, we granted 100,000 non-qualified stock options to Ms. Stout, all of which were forfeited upon the termination of her employment.
+In April 2016, we granted 31,250 non-qualified stock options and 16,250 restricted stock awards to Mr. Homeister, 12,500 non-qualified stock options and 6,500 restricted stock awards to Mr. Geadelmann, and 9,375 non-qualified stock options and 5,000 restricted stock awards to each of Messrs.
+Kinder and Randazzo.
+All stock options and restricted stock awards issued in 2016 to named executive officers were issued pursuant to the Omnibus Plan and are subject to time-based vesting over a five-year period.
+The equity grants made to our named executive officers in 2016 are set forth in the "Grants of Plan Based Awards in Fiscal Year 2016" table and are discussed in the "Equity Grants" section of this item.

 Retirement Savings.
 All of our full-time employees, including our named executive officers, are eligible to participate in The Tile Shop 401(k) Retirement Plan.
-Employees may elect to reduce their current compensation by up to the statutorily prescribed annual limit, which was \$18,000 in 2015 (or \$24,000 for employees over 50), and to have the amount of this reduction contributed to the 401(k) plan.
-In 2015, 2014 and 2013, we made a matching contribution of \$0.25 for every \$1.00 that each applicable employee contributed to the 401(k) plan, up to a maximum of 5% of such employee's salary.
+Employees may elect to reduce their current compensation by up to the statutorily prescribed annual limit, which was \$18,000 in 2016 (or \$24,000 for employees over 50), and to have the amount of this reduction contributed to the 401(k) plan.
+In 2016, 2015 and 2014, we made a matching contribution of \$0.25 for every \$1.00 that each applicable employee contributed to the 401(k) plan, up to a maximum of 5% of such employee's salary.
 Each year, this matching contribution vests as to 20% of the aggregate matching contributions for such employee, such that all past and future matching contributions will be vested after the employee has been employed by us for a period of five years.